luismasuelli-jobsity/company-challenge/README.md

  - friends: This is a regular room.
 Chat-only.
  - family: This is a regular room as well.
 Chat-only.
- - investments: This will be a special room in the next section.
+ - investments: This will be a special room in a latter section.
 Just for now, it is as regular as the others.

 Manual web test
 ---------------